Sonny Dunham: Biography

 Born in Brockton, Massachusetts, the son of Elmer and Ethel (née Lewis) Dunham, he attended local schools and took lessons on the valve trombone at the age of 7.
 He changed to the slide trombone at the age of 11, and was playing in local bands by the age of 13.
 Dunham began his musical career as a trombone player in the Boston area.

-In the late 1920s he moved to New York, where he played with Ben Bernie for six months before moving on in 1929 to Paul Tremaine's Orchestra, remaining there for two years.
+In the late 1920s, he moved to New York, where he played with Ben Bernie for six months before moving on in 1929 to Paul Tremaine's Orchestra, remaining there for two years.
 It was while he was working with Tremaine's group, where he also sang and arranged, that he switched to the trumpet.

 In 1931, he left Tremaine and for a few months led his own group, calling it Sonny Dunham and his New York Yankees.
-In 1931, along with clarinettist Clarence Hutchenrider, trombonist-singer Pee Wee Hunt and singer Kenny Sargent, he was recruited by Glen Gray for Gray's Casa Loma Orchestra.
-During the golden years of Casa Loma from 1931 to 1935, he was a popular soloist, scoring a big hit with his trumpet work on "Memories of You".
-His style, described as "spectacular" and "brash" is also evident on "Ol' Man River", "Wild Goose Chase", "No Name Jive" and "Nagasaki".
+In 1931, along with clarinetist Clarence Hutchenrider, trombonist-singer Pee Wee Hunt and singer Kenny Sargent, he was recruited by Glen Gray for Gray's Casa Loma Orchestra.
+During the golden years of Casa Loma, from 1931 to 1935, he was a popular soloist, scoring a big hit with his trumpet work on "Memories of You".
+His style, described as "spectacular" and "brash" is also evident on "Ol' Man River", "Wild Goose Chase", "No Name Jive", and "Nagasaki".
 He stayed until March 1936, when he formed another more unusual group, Sonny Lee and The New Yorkers Band, which featured 14 pieces, with ten of his musicians doubling on trumpet.

-After the band failed to secure adequate bookings, he moved to Europe for three months and in 1937 returned to the Casa Loma Orchestra, where he remained until 1940 when he tried again to form his own group, this time, with more success.
+After the band failed to secure adequate bookings, he moved to Europe for three months, and in 1937, returned to the Casa Loma Orchestra, where he remained until 1940 when he tried again to form his own group, this time, with more success.

 His new band debuted in July 1940 at the Glendale Auditorium in Los Angeles.
 Sonny's band toured the United States, playing at the top spots and holding talent searches along the way.
-After returning to New York in early 1941, they were on nightly radio broadcasts at the Roseland Ballroom, and at the Meadowbrook at Cedar Grove, New Jersey, in June.
+After returning to New York in early 1941, they were on nightly radio broadcasts at the Roseland Ballroom, and at the Meadowbrook in Cedar Grove, New Jersey, in June.
 The band then left New York in the late summer for Hollywood, but returned to New York in January 1942, only to return to the road again by March of that year.
 They played at the Hollywood Palladium in April, and were also featured in the Universal picture Behind the Eight Ball with the Ritz Brothers.
 Dunham served as musical director for this film.
-The band also appeared in another Universal film short, Jivin' Jam Session.
+The band also appeared in another Universal short film, Jivin' Jam Session.